Secondary Endpoint - ASCENT Results | TRODELVY® (sacituzumab govitecan-hziy) HCP Site

 For the treatment of adult patients with unresectable locally advanced or metastatic triple-negative breast cancer (mTNBC) who have received two or more prior systemic therapies, at least one of them for metastatic disease

-Kaplan-Meier estimates of median OS (full population)
+Kaplan-Meier estimates of OS (full population)

 Exploratory findings in previously treated, stable brain-met–positive patients1